Vanessa Paradis: Personal life

 At 15, Paradis started dating 26-year-old French singer Florent Pagny.
 The relationship ended in 1991.
 From 1991 to 1996, she was in a relationship with Lenny Kravitz, who also produced her 1992 self-titled album.
 She dated French actor Stanislas Merhar from 1997 to 1998.

 From 1998 to 2012, Paradis was in a relationship with American actor Johnny Depp.
 They have a daughter, Lily-Rose Depp (born 1999) and a son John "Jack" Christopher Depp III (Jack Depp), born in 2002.

 In May 2014, at a Chanel show in Dubai, Vanessa Paradis confirmed her relationship with French singer Benjamin Biolay.
 They broke up in May 2015.
 In November 2016, she began dating Samuel Benchetrit, who directed her in his fifth film, Dog.
 In June 2018, Paradis and Benchetrit married in the town of Saint-Siméon.
 Vanessa Paradis has a country estate nearby, and her late father owned a small restaurant in the quiet country commune.
+In August 2026 the couple released a joint statement saying they had amicably split after eight years of marriage.

 Paradis's sister, Alysson Paradis, is also an actress.